juv1nsk1/flytoear/README.md

 ```

 **Note:**
-Make sure to update all contract addresses in the backend/config.json file.
+~~Make sure to update all contract addresses in the backend/config.json file.~~
-The backend relies on these addresses to execute approveTransfer operations required by the Lend and Stake functions.
+The backend automatically fetches the contract address.
+Used for approveTransfer operations required by the Lend and Stake functions.

 ## Token Pools and Minting